micahcochran/scrape-schema-recipe/README.md

 ```

-## What Happens when Things Go Wrong
+## What Happens When Things Go Wrong

 If there aren't any http://schema.org/Recipe formatted recipes on the site.
 ```python